dwaite/multipass/draft-waite-multipass-retrieval.md

 Selective Disclosure:
 : In the context of set of credentials, or of an individual credential format which supports selective disclosure, the ability to release just a subset of the amount of information available when given to a verifier.

-Ticket:
+Container:
-: In this context, a multipass ticket.
+: In this context, a multipass container.
 A cryptographic message with a mechanism to verify proof of possession by the holder, and to define how to verify credentials are being asserted by the issuer.
-To prevent correlation between parties, this ticket is meant to be single-use.
+To prevent correlation between parties, this container is meant to be single-use.

 ## Roles